patternfly/patternfly-ng/CONTRIBUTING.md

  ```

 ## <a name="rules"></a> Our coding guidelines
 We follow the [Angular style guide](https://angular.io/guide/styleguide) for all Angular code.
-Most general questions about how things should be named, where files should be lived and overall file structure can be answered by reviewing those guidelines.
+Most general questions about how things should be named, where files should live and overall file structure can be answered by reviewing those guidelines.

 PatternFly also has coding guidelines that we endeavour to follow that impact HTML and CSS.
 These are found at [codeguide.patternfly.org](http://codeguide.patternfly.org/).